httpwg/http-extensions/draft-ietf-httpbis-replay.md

 4. If the server receives multiple requests in early data, it can determine whether to defer HTTP processing on a per-request basis.

-5. The server can cause a client to retry a request and not use early data by responding with the 425 (Too Early) status code ({{status}}), in cases where the risk of replay is judged too great.
+5. The server can cause a client to retry each request and not use early data by responding with the 425 (Too Early) status code ({{status}}), in cases where the risk of replay is judged too great.